jugglinmike/test262/CONTRIBUTING.md

 #### description
 **description**: [string]

-This should be a short, one-line description of the purpose of this testcase.
+This is the only required frontmatter tag.
+It should be a short, one-line description of the purpose of this testcase.
 This is the string displayed by the browser runnner.

 Eg: Insert &lt;LS&gt; between chunks of one string